Updated: 7 days ago

 No one is saved by simply reciting some sort of “sinner’s prayer,” doing church rituals, doing good deeds, or any other sort of action.
 Jesus saves us ONLY when we believe on Him and trust Him to save us, and accept His free gift.
 You are not in any way, shape, or form saved by what you do for Christ, you are saved FULLY by what Christ did for you.

 If you have more questions about this eternally important topic, please read “Angles and Aspects of Salvation,” found on this website and/or contact me via the provided email.
 I would be happy to talk with you, pray with you, and answer any questions you may have.
 Nothing is more important than this.
+Also please know that you are encouraged to freely copy and distribute anything on this site for the purpose of reaching the loss and otherwise ministering to others.
 God bless.